| | | |

 Creamed Chipped Beef on Toast (S.O.S.)

 Do you have any recipes from your childhood that you still crave?
 Chipped beef on toast is one of those recipes for me.
-I know it’s not fancy, nor is it good for me, but I still absolutely love it.
+I know it’s not fancy or healthy, but I still absolutely love it.
 My dad made it for us often while we were growing up and it has always been one of my very favorite breakfasts.
 Since it’s not good for any of us, I only make this recipe once a year, usually for my birthday.

-This year, I made it today, to celebrate my dad’s 80th birthday.
-I wish he could have been here to eat it with us, but he was happy I made it in his honor.
+I made it today to celebrate my dad’s 80th birthday and I wish he could have been here to eat it with us, but he was happy I made it in his honor.
 It tasted amazing like usual and we all devoured every last bite.
-The only thing that would have made this breakfast better is eating it with my dad.

 Creamed Chipped Beef on Toast (S.O.S.)